Robinson >>> Robertson from Rockcastle County Kentucky

 Note: I’m stopping here with these generations.
 The Robertson – Robinson is repeated throughout one family; some members chose Roberson and another after the war Robison.
 Lucy’s father William went by Robertson.

-Family origin was Robertson.
+Family origin was Robertson [Someone adjusted all of the Robertson’s names to Robinson on Ancestry, but I’m not changing Lucy’s].
 This is not uncommon for families with soundex problems, given the deep Scottish to Virginian and Kentucky accents.
 Lucy’s children said their mother’s last name was Robinson.
 But her actual paperwork goes both ways.
 She went by Robertson.
 I went back this far just to display the changes.

 1. Sheila Says: